project-tsurugi/tsurugidb/README.md

-# Tsurugi - next generation RDB for new era
+# Tsurugi - next generation RDB for the new era

 Tsurugi is an open-source relational database system designed for modern computer architectures that have hundreds of CPU cores and huge memory capacity.
 It focused for the following features: